ruxicl/plfa.github.io/src/plfa/project/planarity.lagda.md

 ```

+## Future work

+The most recent version of this is can be found [here](https://github.com/ruxicl/plfa.github.io/tree/tspl-project/courses/TSPL/2023/Essay).

+To do:
+- vertices have type ℕ, but might want to change to String

 ## References

-[1] On Planarity of Graphs in Homotopy Type Theory - JONATHAN PRIETO-CUBIDES, HÅKON ROBBESTAD GYLTERUD
+[1] On Planarity of Graphs in Homotopy Type Theory - Jonathan Prieto-Cubides, Hakon Robbestad Gylterud

 [2] Formalization of Planar Graphs - Mitsuharu Yamamoto, Shin-ya Nishizaki, Masami Hagiya, and Yozo Toda

 [3] Introduction to graph theory (5th edition) - Robin J. Wilson

-[4]
+[4] J. E. Hopcroft and R. E. Tarjan.
+Efficient planarity testing.
+J. ACM, 21(4):549–568, 1974.